VRPirates/rookie/README.md

 Changelog

+0.8.5
+ - Added auto update download
+ - Fixed a bug where if you didn't have the adb folder it would crash

 0.8
  - Every command now shows progress on title bar
  - Automatically run Adb Devices and List Apps on form startup